langchain-ai/agentevals/README.md

 # 🦾⚖️ AgentEvals

-[Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve a problem.
-While this freedom can lead to more effective solutions when done well, it can be tricky to get right because LLMs are black boxes.
+[Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve problems.
+While this freedom can be extremely powerful, it can be tricky to get right because LLMs are black boxes.
 This makes effectively evaluating your agent's performance especially important.

 This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**,